We gather words of wisdom from successful startup founders who recommend avoiding things that do not value-add to the experience of running a startup.

 But attendees of established conferences tend to be “late majority” tech buyers and not likely to take a chance on your product until you’re well out of start up stage.

-Ever since Mint.com was successful a decade ago developing a personal finance tips blog to drive traffic, this idea is frequently raised in meetings about marketing.
+Ever since Mint.com was successful a decade ago developing a personal finance tips blog to drive traffic, this idea has been frequently raised in meetings about marketing.

 If you’re going to do it, you have to be committed and have an original voice.